 Yet the district reported the death of a veteran mechanic who was hit and killed by the bus that he had pulled over to close a lift gate door that had swung open.
 When the mechanic closed that door, the air brake disengaged, and the bus began rolling in neutral.
 It was the first school bus accident that resulted in a fatality for the district.

 The best defense against workplace incidents is a good offense.
-Governments and vehicle manufacturers have heavily invested into safety education and technology training programs to keep employees safe.
+Governments and vehicle manufacturers have heavily invested in safety education and technology training programs to keep employees safe.

 Through a new “Work to Zero” initiative, the NSC aims to educate employers about new technological safety advancements, to reduce and ultimately eliminate preventable deaths in the workplace.
 A $500,000 grant from the Pittsburgh-based McElhattan Foundation promises to help NSC develop tools and resources for employers who want to integrate potentially life-saving technology and comprehensive reports.